AndreKinyua/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints groups the user is part of
+Script that changes user of file hello to betty